1960 Cal Poly Pomona Broncos football team

-The 1960 Cal Poly Pomona Broncos football team represented the Cal Poly Kellogg-Voorhis Unit—now known as California State Polytechnic University, Pomona—as an independent during the 1960 NCAA College Division football season.
+The 1960 Cal Poly Pomona Broncos football team represented the Cal Poly Kellogg-Voorhis Unit—now known as California State Polytechnic University, Pomona—as an independent during the 1960 college football season.
 Led by fourth-year head coach Don Warhurst, Cal Poly Pomona compiled a record of 7–2.
 The team outscored its opponents 201 to 134 for the season.